-With its natural fruit flavours and mixable versatility, there was no better selection this summer than to take Jarritos across the country to explore the creative cocktail diversity of some of Canada’s top bars and restaurants.
+With its natural fruit flavours and mixable versatility, there was no better selection this year than to take Jarritos across the country to explore the creative cocktail diversity of some of Canada’s top bars and restaurants.

 With selected locations across the map from Toronto to Vancouver, each participating restaurant picked a Jarritos flavour to stir into a new cocktail recipe which would be featured on their menu for the month.
 These are just some of the refreshing creations these well-accoladed chefs and mixologists shook up plus how you can make them from the comfort of your own kitchen!

 First up was Lisa Marie, a contemporary gastropub found in the fashion district of Toronto, Ontario.
 This Fidel Gastro’s-sister restaurant is as adaptable as the soda being infused; a craft beer and cocktail bar, snack stop, brunch break and event space all in one with a specialty of innovative street cuisine to tie it all together.
 Popular menu items include House-Smoked Ribs, Peruvian Meatballs, Thai Green Curry Mac & Cheese and In-House Smoked Meat Boards.

 Served in the month of April, Lisa Marie’s Jarritos-Jito was made from Kefir Lime leaves, Thai Basil, Lime Wedges, Homemade Thai Simple Syrup, White Rum, Ice Cubes and Tamarind Jarritos.

 Next, the Jarritos party packs were headed to Hamilton and Burlington, Ontario, home of The Coop Wicked Chicken.